typecaster/Text-Transliteration/README.md

 ## Preprocessing:
-The preprocessing contains three important steps which include:
+The preprocessing contains two important steps which include:
 *	**Creating lookup tables:**
 We made dictionaries (i.e. mapping tables) of character to corresponding character id and vice versa for both the source and target characters (vocabulary).
 Now we have 4 lookup tables.
 *	**Text to character ids:**